top of page

 A studio painter, printmaker and muralist, Mills-Pinyas is represented in Barcelona, Spain; Amsterdam, Netherlands; and in Bodrum, Türkiye by VILLA DEL ARTE GALLERIES & MANDARIN ORIENTAL; in Santa Ana, Costa Rica by GALERIA EMAI; and in Portland, Oregon in selected exhibitions by GILLIA GALLERY, VERUM ULTIMUM.

-Mills-Pinyas has created permanent murals in Spain, Oregon, three in Costa Rica (San Pedro, San Ramón and Santa Ana) and one in Mexico in Cuernavaca at the Universidad Autónoma de Morelos.
+Mills-Pinyas has created permanent murals in Spain, Oregon, three in Costa Rican towns (San Pedro, San Ramón and Santa Ana) and one in Mexico in Cuernavaca at the Universidad Autónoma de Morelos.
 In 2012, Mills-Pinyas created murals for Oregon State University's Hallie Ford Center in Corvallis with support from the Ford Family Foundation and the Oregon Arts Commission.
 In 2016 he completed a large cycle of murals at EMAI, School of the Integrated Arts in Santa Ana, Costa Rica (Escuela Municipal de Artes Integradas).
 Mills-Pinyas has had extended residencies in Spain, France, Mexico and Costa Rica.
 Currently, Mills-Pinyas is painting a series of murals in a historic home in Arenys de Mar, Spain, where he resides part of the year.

 Mills-Pinyas won two Senior Fulbright Research Grants for ethno-aesthetic research in Central America (1987-88, 1994-95).
-He also won an Oregon Council for the Humanities grant in 1999 toward the study of Costa Rican indigenous populations with Costa Rican ethnomusicologist Dr. Jorge Luis Acevedo.
-With Acevedo, Mills-Pinyas formed CEDIA, a research organization and ethnological collection attending to tribal cultural arts and shamanism among various threatened tribal groups in Central America (Cabécar, Bribri, Térraba, Maleku, Boruca).
-CEDIA has collaborated through lectures and loans to domestic and international museums.
-The Mills-Acevedo CEDIA collection and archives are located in Santa Ana, Costa Rica.
-Publication of a major book documenting this work and collection, including extensive photography
+He also won an Oregon Council for the Humanities grant in 1999 toward the study of Costa Rican indigenous populations with the now late Costa Rican ethnomusicologist Dr. Jorge Luis Acevedo.

 See: Writings About Ron Mills' work